Liz Mitchell: After Boney M.

 After the group split up shortly after their 10th anniversary in 1986, fellow group member Bobby Farrell convinced Mitchell, Maizie Williams and a replacement for Marcia Barrett to re-group for a tour in 1987.
 A recording contract for the group was also arranged.
 When Farrell and the replacement singer failed to show up for the rehearsals, Mitchell and Williams recruited singer Celena Duncan and dancer Curt Dee Daran for the tour.
 As Williams had never sung on Boney M.'s recordings, Mitchell ended up recording the scheduled album on her own.

 However, it proved difficult for Mitchell to find a record label to release the album, entitled No One Will Force You.
-It was released in Spain in the autumn of 1988, supported by the singles "Mandela" (a re-work of Boney M.'s 1979 hit "El Lute") and "Niños De La Playa" (Children of the Beach).
-The latter was also released on Mega Records in Scandinavia where the group did a tour in October.
+It was released in Spain in the autumn of 1988, supported by the singles "Mandela" (a re-working of Boney M.'s 1979 hit "El Lute") and "Niños De La Playa" ("Children of the Beach").
+The latter was also released on Mega Records in Scandinavia, where the group did a tour in October.
 By this point, Williams had been replaced by Carol Grey.

 At the same time, Simon Napier-Bell had produced a remix album of Boney M.'s greatest hits and wanted the original line-up to promote it.
-Mitchell reluctantly accepted the offer and Boney M. appeared together again on German and Dutch TV, even though Mitchell's new line-up still had gigs to play.
+Mitchell accepted the offer, and Boney M. appeared together again on German and Dutch TV, even though Mitchell's new line-up still had gigs to play.

 The success of the remix album led Mitchell to sign her album for a French and Dutch release in 1989, and due to personal differences within the group, she eventually decided to focus on her solo career.
-Even though Madeleine Davis took her place in the group, Farian eventually called Mitchell back for a second remix album by the end of 1989 and also had her front a new Boney M. line-up for the single, "Stories", as an answer-back to an unofficial Boney M. single, "Everybody Wants to Dance Like Josephine Baker", recorded by the other three with Madeleine Davis, without Farian's approval.
+Even though Madeleine Davis took her place in the group, Farian eventually called Mitchell back for a second remix album by the end of 1989 and also had her front a new Boney M. line-up for the single "Stories", as an answer-back to an unofficial Boney M. single, "Everybody Wants to Dance Like Josephine Baker", recorded by the other three with Madeleine Davis, without Farian's approval.